ktbg/connoisseur/README.md

 #### MVP

 - Random selection of public domain works rendered on page load
-- Allow users to search by department
+- Allow users to search by keyword or phrase
 - Render works in the public domain from the selected department on the page with artist and year visible

 #### PostMVP